You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 Restricting Access With Crates and Gates

-A properly set up crate gives your dog a comfortable, contained space of their own while removing the opportunity for bed accidents entirely.
+A properly set up crate gives your dog a comfortable, contained space of their own while eliminating the risk of bed accidents.
 The key is making the crate genuinely inviting rather than a last resort — the right size, a comfortable bed inside, and positive associations built over time.

 💡 Sizing tip

-Remember, the goal isn’t to banish your dog forever — it’s to build a routine where the bed becomes a reward for a calm, empty bladder rather than a default nap spot.
+Remember, the goal isn’t to banish your dog forever.
+The goal is to build a routine where the bed becomes a reward for a calm, empty bladder rather than a default nap spot.

 Supervision and Intervention

-Learning to read your dog’s “I have to pee” signals — sniffing, circling, or whining — gives you a small but valuable window to redirect them outside before an accident happens.
-The earlier you catch the signal, the easier the intervention.
+Learning to read your dog’s ‘I have to pee’ signals, like sniffing, circling, or whining , gives you a window to redirect them outside before an accident happens.
+The sooner you recognize the signal, the easier it will be to intervene.

 These four techniques work together to reinforce appropriate potty habits consistently: